coldfix/sphinx-code-tabs/README.rst

 This project has just started.
 Planned features for the next releases (this might initially include backward-incompatible changes!):

-- prerender navbar, and CSS "hidden" classes, so that the layout doesn't change during page reload
 - add mechanism to group several tab widgets together, so that the selection is kept in sync (which means users interested in a specific language won't have to change the language on each snippet individually in a longer article)